Do you know the way to Santiago?

-SANTIAGO, SPAIN — Martin Sheen walks the walk in son Emilio Estevez’s new movie The Way, a story of friendship, faith and transformation on the historic pilgrimage, the Camino de Santiago.
+SANTIAGO, SPAIN — Do you know the way to Santiago?
+Martin Sheen walks the Camino, in his son Emilio Estevez’s new movie The Way.
+A story of friendship, faith and transformation on the historic pilgrimage, the Camino de Santiago.
 Every year thousands of peregrinos find their own way along this 800-kilometre route to Santiago de Compostela, Spain.
 With a little preparation, you, too, can make the journey.

 WONDERING There are as many reasons to go as blisters on the feet of the pilgrims who make the trek: divorce, job burnout, spiritual quests, or simply a desire to hike through the scenic Spanish countryside.

 PLANNING The best time to go is spring or fall to avoid the crowds and heat.

 ARRIVING Fly to Paris, transfer to Biarritz, take the train to Bayonne and on to St-Jean-Pied-de-Port ( www.sncf.com, French rail).
 The Camino Frances, most popular route, begins here.